suffolklibraries/lgc/content/collections/events/streets-with-attitude-performance.md

   This event is run by Arts Eat Events, for more informaion please get in touch via:

   [https://www.arteatevents.com](https://www.arteatevents.com)
+accessibility_information: '- Wheelchair access'
 ---
-A performance of skaters, BMXers, rollerskaters and wheelchair users.
+Following a series of exciting workshops for anyone on wheels there will be a performance of skaters, BMXers, rollerskaters and wheelchair users.